Jefferson, Emily

 Emily chose to return to work in an area she feels passionate about.
 She now works to combine an understanding of medical research and academia with industry standard IT project management and software development experience and apply these skills to the field of Health Informatics and Data Science.

-As the academic lead and Director of the Health Informatics Centre (HIC) at the University of Dundee for the past 6 years, Emily has lead a team of ~60 providing services to hundreds of different research projects providing expertise in health informatics, data science, data management, governance, and machine learning.
-She is responsible for an ISO27001 certified infrastructure, and a Scottish Government accredited Safe Haven.
+Emily was the academic lead and Director of the Health Informatics Centre (HIC) at the University of Dundee from 2013-2022, leading a team of ~60 people providing services to hundreds of different research projects providing expertise in health informatics, data science, data management, governance, and machine learning.
+She was responsible for an ISO27001 certified infrastructure, and a Scottish Government accredited Safe Haven.

-As a Professor of Health Data Science, Emily is involved with a range of projects in the fields of data science, clinical imaging, data linkage and machine learning.
+As a Professor of Health Data Science, Emily is involved with a range of projects in the fields of Trusted Research Environments (TREs), data science, software engineering, clinical imaging, data linkage and machine learning.

 Research